-On the downside, I found them a bit tedious to work with when cashing foreign currency checks (Germany might not be using checks anymore, but plenty of countries still do…).
+On the downside, I found Kasikorn a bit tedious to work with when cashing foreign currency checks.

 Siam Commercial Bank

-Opening a Bank Account with a Tourist Visa
+Opening a Bank Account without a Work Permit

-It’s possible to open a bank account in Thailand with only a tourist visa.
-Our ebook, Thailand Starter Kit: Save Cash, Land a Job, Avoid Pitfalls, and More, points you to the exact branches that will let you open a bank account.
-Our ebook also shows you where to open a credit card with only a 15,000 baht a month salary.
+Our premium subscription points you to the exact branches that will let you open a bank account.
+It also shows you where to open a credit card with only a 15,000 baht a month salary.

 Account Types and Opening Procedures